Lenti84/VdMot_Controller/README.md

   - so positioning accuracy should be (very) good
 - valve current is evaluated and can be monitored
 - interfaces
-  - actual: MQTT
+  - actual: MQTT, JSON
-  - future: MODBUS, CAN
+  - optional: MODBUS-RTU via RS485, CAN via external MCP2515
 - integrated 1-wire master
   - a lot of additional temperature sensors like DS18B20 could be connected
   - sensor values can be linked to a valve for combined data evaluation
   - usefull for hydraulic balancing ("Hydraulischer Abgleich")

 ## Status
-- b-sample hardware is working with original HmIP-VdMot actuator
+- b-sample hardware is working
-- c-sample hardware samples ordered (see hardware section)
+- c-sample hardware is working
 - valve learning, opening and closing is working
 - connection to [FHEM](https://fhem.de/) or [IOBroker] established via MQTT
 - read and set values via JSON
-- first productive test still pending
+- first productive test passed
-- tests of 2 actuators done, see [system/actuators.md](./system/actuators.md)
+- tests of 2 different actuators done, see [system/actuators.md](./system/actuators.md)
 - one wire sensors working
-  - each sensor temperature can be coupled to a valve
+  - sensors can be coupled to a valve
   - therefore the sensor adresses are stored and assigned at startup
-- eeprom working (and changed to I2C type)
+- eeprom working
-- programming of STM32 by ESP32 first tests successfully performed
+- STM32 can be flashed by ESP32 via WebUI without additional hardware
-- change from STM32F103 to STM32F401 due to procurement issues
-- simple test of RS485 interface with modbus master sucessfully performed
+- simple test of RS485 interface with modbus-rtu master sucessfully performed
 - simple test of CAN interface via MCP2515 sucessfully performed

 ## Hardware